 Potential Internship Waiver for Evening Division Students

-The Law School recognizes that Evening division students may be limited in pursing internship opportunities.
+The Law School recognizes that Evening division students may be limited in pursuing internship opportunities.
 Accordingly, Evening Division students working full-time in positions directly involving legal technology and innovation may apply for a waiver of the internship requirement by submitting a professional portfolio demonstrating substantial professional exposure to such work.
 The Concentration Director will assess waiver requests on a case-by-case basis by evaluating students' professional portfolios.
 Students who are granted a waver of the Internship requirement will be expected to take three (3) additional credits in Concentration elective courses.